yoshuaconstantin/complete_base_flutter_project/README.md

 ## Key Features:

+- **Flavor**: No worries about building dev, stg and release, we have all the settings here.
 - **Bloc State Management**: Simplify state management and enhance code organization with the powerful Bloc library.
 - **Hive (Blazing Fast Offline Database)**: Ensure seamless offline functionality and data persistence using Hive's efficient local storage capabilities.
 - **API Service for Custom APIs**: Integrate your backend APIs effortlessly with the included API service, tailored for your specific needs.